DOBRESCUMihai19/DOBRESCUMihai19/README.md

 - 👋 Hi, I’m @DOBRESCU_Mihai.
-- 👀 I’m interested in Software Testing.
+- 👀 I’m interested in Manual Testing.
-- 🌱 I’m currently learning "Batch-Files", "PowerShell" and "bash".
+- 🌱 I’m currently using "batch files", "Microsoft" "PowerShell" and "bash".
-- 💞️ I’m looking to collaborate on Software Projects.
+- 💞️ I’m looking to collaborate on software projects.

 <!---
 DOBRESCUMihai19/DOBRESCUMihai19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.